CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

-The most notable modification is attaching a non-parametric module for the reliability estimation.
-It receives the segments of movement speeds $\bm{x}_{spd}$ and linear acceleration norm $\bm{x}_{acc}$ from the original inputs and their running variance $\tilde{\sigma}_{spd}^2$ and $\tilde{\sigma}_{acc}^2$ from the batch normalization layer.
+Another key novelty is attaching a non-parametric module for the reliability estimation.
+It receives the segments of movement speeds $\bm{x}_{spd}$ and linear acceleration norm $\bm{x}_{acc}$ from the original inputs and their running variance $\tilde{\sigma}_{spd}^2$ and $\tilde{\sigma}_{acc}^2$ from the initial batch normalization layer.
 Then, it computes logarithms of the input variance over the running variance for the speeds and linear acceleration each.
 At last, it yields the activity-based reliability $r$ as a sigmoid of the greater one.

 We interpret the variance of speeds and linear acceleration as activity levels of the visual tracking trajectory and sensor signals, respectively.
 The reliability implies whether at least one of the trajectory and sensor signals exhibits much activity compared to typical.
-More precisely, it takes $0$ if both exhibit minimal and approaches $1$ if either exhibits more.
+More precisely, it takes 0 if both exhibit minimal and approaches 1 if either exhibits more.
+This formulation offers an objective quantification of reliability, regardless of how often stationary pairs of trajectories and sensor measurements actually belong to the same individuals in the training data.